 - Cuisine: Mexican

-- 1 tbsp BBQ sauce (or an extra tbsp ketch if no BBQ on hand)
+- 1 tablespoon BBQ sauce (or an extra tablespoon ketch if no BBQ on hand)

 Chicken and other ingredients